Gergely Karácsony: Mayor of Budapest

+First term (2019–2024)

 In June 2019, in the opposition's first primary election, he was elected as the opposition (MSZP-P-DK-Momentum-LMP-MLP)'s candidate.
 While Jobbik did not endorse Karácsony outright, the party opted not to run a candidate against him.
 This left Karácsony as the sole opposition candidate for the position of Lord Mayor of Budapest in the 2019 local elections, against incumbent Lord Mayor István Tarlós, who was supported by the ruling coalition, Fidesz–KDNP.
 He then went on to win the election on 13 October 2019 with 50.86% of the votes being cast in his favor, with Tarlós receiving 44.10%.

 On Karácsony's initiative, the mayors of the capitals of all four Visegrád Group countries signed the Pact of Free Cities in Budapest in December 2019.
 The pact promotes "common values of freedom, human dignity, democracy, equality, rule of law, social justice, tolerance and cultural diversity".

-He gained international popularity in 2021, when he renamed four streets in Budapest to "Free Hong Kong Street", "Uyghur Martyrs Street", "Dalai Lama Street" and "Bishop Xie Shiguang Street" in protest of the Hungarian government's choice to open a branch of the Fudan University in Budapest, which in 2019 changed its statute, removing the phrase "academic independence and freedom of thought" and including "commitment to follow the leadership of the Communist Party", thus being considered by Karácsony and the thousands of Hungarian citizens who protested against the opening of the Chinese university as a sign of an excessive expansion of Chinese influence in Hungary.
+He gained international popularity in 2021 when he renamed four streets in Budapest to "Free Hong Kong Street", "Uyghur Martyrs Street", "Dalai Lama Street" and "Bishop Xie Shiguang Street" in protest of the Hungarian government's decision to open a branch of China's Fudan University in Budapest.
+In 2019, the university had formally changed its educational status and philosophy, notably removing the phrase "academic independence and freedom of thought" and including "commitment to follow the leadership of the Communist Party".
+Fudan's Budapest campus was thus considered by Karácsony and thousands of Hungarian citizens who had protested against the opening of the university as a sign of a pernicious expansion of Chinese influence in Hungary.